TakIgg/shopping_scraping_project/README.md

+# 📚 Book Scraper & Dashboard Project
 ## Overview
 This project demonstrates an end-to-end workflow of web scraping and data analysis using Python.
 It covers data extraction, cleaning, local database storage, and basic dashboard-style visualisation.

-The target website is Books to Scrape, a sandbox site for scraping practice.
-# 📚 Book Scraper & Dashboard Project

-This project demonstrates the complete workflow of web data extraction, data cleaning, local database storage, and interactive dashboard visualization using Python.
-The target website is [Books to Scrape](https://books.toscrape.com), a sandbox site designed for practicing scraping.
+The target website is [Books to Scrape](https://books.toscrape.com), a sandbox site for scraping practice.

 ## 🔧 Technologies Used